 That’s not a typo.
 I’m an IT guy, not some guru financial analyst.
 Back in the day, I sure looked and felt like some sort of stock market wunderkind.
 But really, I was just buying stocks that I heard people talk about, praying that they would go up instead of down.
 So, like I said, I used to pray in the stock market.
 I’m out.

 Within a few short years of starting my first policy, I was a convert.
 No longer would I have a few sleepless nights every time the market stuttered and stammered its way through a rough trading day.
 No longer was I looking at a 401k balance, wishing I had access to just a bit of that money so I could cover an unexpected expense.
 That’s a whole different blog article I’ll write, The Top Ten Things They Don’t Tell You About Being A Homeowner.
-But I became a bit annoyed that I hadn’t discovered Bank On Yourself years earlier.
+But I became a bit annoyed that I hadn’t discovered Macro Economic Planning years earlier.

 If you are looking at the financial headlines today, and if those headlines have a negative impact on your retirement plans, we are here to talk to you.
-You can request a free analysis of your specific situation.
+You can email me for a review of your specific situation.
 We can craft a solution specific to your needs and goals.
 You can quit losing sleep when the financial headlines get grim, and you can start looking forward to your family’s financial future.